MaterializeInc/materialize/test/bench/kafka-sink-avro-debezium/README.md

     ./mzcompose run benchmark-medium

-You can also use `mzbench` to run comparative benchmarks on different versions.
-See the `mzbench` documentation for more details but here is an example
+You can also use [mzbench](../../../doc/developer/mzbench.md) to run comparative benchmarks on different versions.
+See the `mzbench` documentation for more details but here is an example invocation (run from the repository root):
-invocation:

     ./bin/mzbench -w --size medium kafka-sink-avro-debezium